Enhancing Descriptive Captions with Visual Attributes for Multimodal Perception: Introduction

-There is still much improvement space for the captions from SoTA LMMs, such as InternVL2~\cite{chen2024internvl} and from current human annotation datasets.
-An example is given in Figure~\ref{fig:drawbacksofcurrentcaptions}(a) for showing the improvement space.
-It can be seen that the caption from COCO~\cite{coco} a widely-used human-annotated dataset, is usually incomplete, only describes a small portion of the image content, and a lot of information is missing.
-The captions from LMMs are much better, but still can be improved in some aspects.
-As shown in Figure~\ref{fig:drawbacksofcurrentcaptions}(b), we selected 8 objects and 5 key attributes from the image to analyze and compare the captions generated by different methods.
+On the other hand, captions generated by SoTA LMMs~\cite{achiam2023gpt4,chen2024internvl}, while an improvement over human annotations, still exhibit notable deficiencies.
+As shown in Figure~\ref{fig:drawbacksofcurrentcaptions} (b), we selected 8 objects and 5 key attributes from the image to analyze and compare the captions generated by different methods.
 The key attributes include fine-grained attributes, spatial relation, and HOI.
 It is clear that captions generated by LMMs are more detailed than those annotated by humans.
 They not only describe more objects but also more attributes.
 However, captions from LMMs still much improvement space, as they tend to overlook important objects and attributes.
 For example, in Figure~\ref{fig:drawbacksofcurrentcaptions}(a), Object 6 is completely ignored by all LMMs.
-Furthermore, crucial 3D spatial relationships between objects are also missing, which is particularly problematic for tasks that require a comprehensive understanding of the scene's structure~\cite{li2023seed-bench,liu2023mmbench}.
+Furthermore, crucial 3D spatial relationships between objects are also missing, which is particularly problematic for tasks that require a comprehensive understanding of the scene's structure~\cite{li2023seed-bench}.

-Toward this end, we propose a Descriptive Caption Enhancement Engine (DCE), designed to enable efficient and low cost image captioning.
-We leverage visual specialists~\cite{zhu2023quantized,chen2023group,stevens2024bioclip,yang2024depth} to replicate various human visual capabilities, and subsequently employ large language models (LLMs)~\cite{touvron2023llama2,bai2023qwen} to simulate the human cognitive process.
+Toward this end, we propose an Enhancing Descriptive Captions Engine (EDC), designed to enable efficient and cost-effective image captioning.
+We leverage visual specialists~\cite{zhu2023quantized,chen2023group,stevens2024bioclip,yang2024depth} to replicate various human visual capabilities, and subsequently employ large language models (LLMs)~\cite{touvron2023llama2} to simulate the human cognitive process.
 This combined approach enables us to generate high-quality image captions by closely mimicking the way humans perceive and interpret visual information.
-Notably, DCE relies solely on open-source visual expert models and LLMs, significantly reducing annotation costs.
+Notably, EDC relies solely on open-source visual expert models and LLMs, significantly reducing annotation costs.